 If you notice your hen showing these signs, you will want to keep a close eye on her to take appropriate action.

 - repeated visits to the nest boxes, trying to lay an egg, and becoming distressed

 - wobbling like a penguin

 - diarrhea or not pooping at all

-- pale face, comb and wattles
+- pale face, comb, and wattles

 - hard abdomen, with straining happening

-How do you treat an egg bound chicken?
+How do you handle an egg bound chicken?
 There are several different methods you can use to help your egg bound chicken pass her egg.